ftrackhq/ftrack-python/doc/example/manage_custom_attribute_configuration.rst

     The enumerator can either be single or multi select.
 The config must a json dump of a dictionary containing `multiSelect` and `data`.
-Where `multiSelect` is True or False and data is a list of.
+Where `multiSelect` is True or False and data is a list of options.
+Each option should be a dictionary containing `value` and `menu`, where `menu` is meant to be used as label in a user interface.

     Create a custom attribute enumerator::